samoylenkodmitry/compose-rs-proposal/ROADMAP.md

 - Replace use_state with remember { mutableStateOf(...) } (keep a temporary alias useState for migration if desired).
 - Replace emit_node and similar internals from the public surface.
 Node creation happens inside composables; any remaining low-level helpers are internal-only.
 - Functions like with_key -> withKey; with_current_composer -> withCurrentComposer kept internal; public API is composables and Modifiers.
-- Prefer Rust ergonomics where it doesn’t change behavior, but match Kotlin naming and call shapes for public API.
+- Prefer Rust ergonomics where it doesn't change behavior, but match Kotlin naming and call shapes for public API.

 Phase 0 — Lifecycle, change ops, and slot robustness (must land before Phase 1) Context and why